U-Visa Psychological Evaluations in Oklahoma

 A U-Visa case often means revisiting a crime while the person who committed it may still be out there.
 We work in a way that keeps you in control of who knows what.

 The evaluation is prepared for your petition and goes to you and your attorney, and we follow your lead on contact with law enforcement rather than reaching out on our own.
-All sessions are conducted through secure HIPAA-compliant telehealth.
+All appointments are conducted through secure HIPAA-compliant telehealth.

 We can accommodate flexible scheduling for clients with safety concerns, and interpretation services are available for an additional fee.